influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withStrategy(strategy)
 ```

-Strategy is the strategy to use.
-One of "OnWorkflowCompletion", "OnWorkflowSuccess"
+"Strategy is the strategy to use.
+One of \"OnWorkflowCompletion\", \"OnWorkflowSuccess\

 ## obj spec.workflowMetadata

-ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create.
+"ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create."

 ### fn spec.workflowMetadata.withAnnotations